-- DIBELS (literacy skills) given three times a year (fall, winter and spring) for all students in Grades K-4.
-It is measured of a student's ability to read accurately. - SRI (Reading) is given two times a year to 2nd, 3rd and 4th graders, five times a year to 5th and 6th graders and four times a year for 7th and 8th graders.
-It is a measure of a student's ability to understand what they read. - SMI (Mathematics) is given four times a year to 7th and 8th graders.
-It is a measure of the student's ability to understand math concepts. - Grade Level Math Screener is given three times a year to KD-6th graders. - ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) students each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit. - PSAT8 is given to all 8th Graders to assess ELA and Mathematics.
+- Acadience (K-4) and Fountas & Pinnell (K-5) may be used to measure reading fluency, accuracy and comprehension 3x a year. - MAP Growth (Reading and Math) given three times a year (fall, winter and spring) for all students.
+It measures growth on state standards. - WIDA ACCESS for ELLs is an assessment required by law to be taken by all English Learner (EL) students each spring until they have reached the Bridging/Reaching level, and have met all other state requirements for exit. - PSAT8 is given to all 8th Graders to assess ELA and Mathematics.